 Let’s face it.
-COVID 19 has disrupted many of our daily routines.
-Dogs, like humans, appreciate the feeling of safety that order and predictability provides.
-A major cause of dog anxiety and hyperactivity can be caused by the disruption of the normal routine.
+COVID-19 disrupted many of our daily routines.
+Dogs, like humans, appreciate the feeling of safety that order and predictability provide.
+A major cause of dog anxiety and hyperactivity can be the disruption of the normal routine.

 Be sure to add some new routine to your daily schedule even if you are working from home or unemployed.
 Pick a time for your dog’s meals and set an alarm.
 Try to do at least one physical exercise activity a day, around the same time.
 Try to keep a regular sleep pattern.

 A regular routine is a critical part of keeping dogs relaxed, just like it is for most people.
 You may be surprised just how much a bit of routine may help your dog find their calm.

 Dogs and humans have been evolving together for thousands of years.
 The bond we feel towards our beloved pets goes both ways.
 Of course, we feel anxiety when our pet is anxious or hurting, and our pets feel the same way.